MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 - Service principal credentials for the automated ingestion process

 > [!TIP]
-> For more information, see [How automated ingestion frameworks support data management and analytics scenario in Azure](../best-practices/automated-ingestion-pattern.md).
+> For more information, see [How automated ingestion frameworks support cloud-scale analytics in Azure](../best-practices/automated-ingestion-pattern.md).

 Services included in the resource group include: